CaoimheOBrien/WebUIDesign_2025GroupProject/README.md

   - moduleStore.js
     1. Wrote all the modules, topics and content.

-Challenges faced and how they were solved
+Challenges faced and how they were solved:

-What was learned or improved during the process
+What was learned or improved during the process:

-Lee Lindsay (GitHub Username):
+Lee Lindsay (LeeLindsaySetu / Solomiya-Datskiv (for some reason this happens all the time)):

-Main contributions (pages or components)
+Main contributions:

-Challenges faced and how they were solved
+Challenges faced and how they were solved:

-What was learned or improved during the process
+What was learned or improved during the process:

 # 🚀 Deployment Notes
 15. GitHub Pages URL